What flu prevention can teach us about pest control

 Many people might try and do their own nutrition programs or work out on their own, but in many cases they will get better results with a personal trainer, and using a health coach, This is similar to trying to do your own pest control vs hiring a service.
 You can certainly get some results using products on your own, but hiring a pest control service, will often provide even better results.
 Professionals have access to better products and equipment than you could get over the counter which doesn’t even take into account the value of a knowledge base that is being kept constantly up to date.

-Being exposed to people who have the flu can get you sick, well having your home exposed to pests can do the same with pest issues
+Being exposed to people who have the flu can get you sick, well having your home exposed to pests can do the same

 It’s pretty simple to get that if you are exposed to someone who is sick, there is a good chance you could get sick too.
 Well, it’s the same with pests and your home.
 If you are leaving the environment around your home with lots of places for pests to live and thrive, there’s a good chance you might get pest issues inside of your home as well.